Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 Today we will leave the tourist circuit and head up a bit north to the Kinyaule Village, Robinson Island, about an hour drive.
 We will take a short boat ride through mangroves to the camp of Mariners For Action, another one of our local partners working on sea turtle conservation in the region.

-First, we will help plant mangrove trees to help restore the local habitat.
-After, we will have a traditional lunch made by a local women’s group, followed by a short presentation from Mariners For Action.
+Mariners is organizing a traditional lunch made by a local women’s group, followed by a short presentation from Mariners For Action.
 After that, we’ll enjoy a wonderful dance performance to traditional music.
 Feel free to get up a dance, the ladies will love it!
-We then head back south, stopping for dinner and shopping in the town of Malindi, known for its Italian expatriate community.
-Linus and Nicholas from Mariners will join us for dinner and an informal discussion.
-(BLD)
+Before we head back to Watamu, we will visit Mariners For Action’s recycling facility, another project that our Sea Turtles & Plastic program supports.

 Photo Gallery - Wildlife Safari